zpainter/iassist/content/about/general-assembly-minutes-1993.md

 This round table had a very wide international representation, with the exception of Australia.
-It was felt that new guidelines are needed which are targeted at the data producers - n.b. these should be guidelines rather than standards\...it is probably not possible to impose standards at this stage.
+It was felt that new guidelines are needed which are targeted at the data producers - n.b. these should be guidelines rather than standards...it is probably not possible to impose standards at this stage.
 The guidelines should be applicable to more than just social science files, i.e. also text files.
 They should also be as generic as possible, and contain references to further information.